 • The first milk chocolate bar was created in 1875 by Daniel Peter, a Swiss chocolatier.

-• Chocolate contains theobromine, a compound that can enhance mood and provide a mild stimulant effect.
+• It contains theobromine, a natural compound that can improve mood and act as a mild stimulant, similar to caffeine.

 How to Celebrate National Milk Chocolate Day